 Further, of these vows, the late Fr.
 John Hardon, S.J., wrote the following (emphasis added):

 “The third vow besides the solemn vow is to never seek or accept unless under formal obedience and pain of mortal sin from the Pope, any dignity in the Church: we are forbidden under pain of mortal sin to become bishops.
 And the fourth vow to protect the third – we are bound under sin to resist every effort to advance us in the Church.”
 (History of Religious Life: St. Ignatius of Loyola and the Society of Jesus, by Father John A. Hardon, S.J.)

 The citations above demonstrate that a fully professed Jesuit vows to “never seek or accept unless under formal obedience and pain of mortal sin from the Pope, any dignity in the Church” and they are “are bound under sin to resist every effort to advance” them in the Church.
+Massaro explicitly states this applies even to the office of pope.
 Given the above, the question of Jesuit vows and papal elections is an interesting one.
 St. Thomas Aquinas took up the question of vows in the Summa Theologica as to whether one is bound to a vow (emphasis added):